Lindbladian dynamics of the Sachdev-Ye-Kitaev model: Random quadratic jump operators

-\end{widetext} We solve these equations numerically for $q=4$ and various values of the parameters $J,K,$ and $R$.
+We solve \eqref{random-model-SD-equations} numerically for $q=4$ and various values of the parameters $J,K,$ and $R$.
 For all these solutions, the Green's functions of the Hubbard-Stratanovich fields are numerically consistent with the following trivial solution:

 In all cases, the fermion Green's functions decay exponentially at late times.
 For small dissipation strength, the Green's functions oscillate as they decay.
-To characterize these oscillation we try to fit the retarded Green's function $G^R(t) = -i \Theta(t)(G_{+-}(t) - G_{-+}(t))$ with the following ansatz at late times.
+To characterize these oscillation we try to fit the retarded Green's function $G^R(t) = -i \Theta(t)[G_{+-}(t) - G_{-+}(t)]$ with the following ansatz at late times.

 Figure \ref{decay-and-oscillations} shows the late time decay rate $\Gamma$ and frequency $\omega_0$ of the retarded Green's function, obtained by fitting this ansatz to the numerical solutions.
-Here we have fixed $J=1$ and $R=1$.
+Here we have fixed $J=1$ and $R=2$.
+As the dissipation strength $K$ is increased, we see a transition from damped oscillations $(\omega_0>0)$ to a purely exponential decay $(\omega_0=0)$ of $G^R(t)$ at around $K\sim 0.4$.
+This is analogous to the transition observed in the Caldeira-Leggett model, a canonical example of open quantum dynamics \cite{Leggett}.
+The decay rate $\Gamma$ is expected to increases with stronger dissipation.
+While this is generally true, in a small window right after the transition, the decay rate decreases as dissipation becomes stronger.
+This can be interpreted as the quantum Zeno effect in which, frequent measurement or strong environmental coupling (as in this case) can stabilize a quantum state \cite{zeno-experimental, zeno-lindblad1, zeno-lindblad2, zeno-lindblad3}.

 In the frequency domain, a useful quantity to analyze is the spectral function defined by